wellcomecollection/catalogue-pipeline/api/stress_testing/README.md

 ```
 yarn start
 ```
-The behaviour is defined in `normal_usage.yml`, the IDs it uses are in `ids.csv`, and the queries are in `queries.csv`.
+The behaviour is defined in `normal_usage.yml`, the IDs it uses are in `ids.csv`, and the queries are in `queries.csv` - they are a human-random selection, there is nothing special or specifically useful about them, nor are they meticulously stratified.